Why is NS&I so popular?

 It definitely makes sense to check if you have some old NS&I accounts that have been neglected or forgotten, as if they have matured and/or moved, you could have cash sitting in the Residual Account earning a pittance.

-In Premium Bonds alone there is more than £80 million prizes that currently remain unclaimed.
+In Premium Bonds alone there are currently around 2.5m prizes worth more than £90 million prizes that currently remain unclaimed.

 Premium Bonds may go unclaimed for reasons including if NS&I don’t hold your current address details or if you had Bonds bought as a child but have since forgotten about them.